IPtanz “lautLOS1.6”

 “lautLOS#6”

-with audio description and accompanying touch tour at 19:15 (with prior registration!)
+with audio description and accompanying touch tour at 7:15 p.m. (advance registration required!)

-A multimedia dance installation by IPtanz with 2 solos by Silvia Ehnis Pérez Duarte and Ilona Pászthy from absence#5 – deconstruction of memory.
+lautLOS1.6 – A multimedia dance installation by IPtanz with two solos by Silvia Ehnis Pérez Duarte and Ilona Pászthy from absence#5 – deconstruction of memory.

 Music Zsolt Varga